StephanJarisch/StephanJarisch/README.md

 ### Hi there, I'm Stephan 👋

-## I'm a Student in Sports Technology!
+## I'm a Computer Vision Developer!

 - 🔭 I work as a Computer Vision Developer at Lympik!
 - 🌱 I’m combining my love for Sports and Technology